Diana Hart: Other media

 Hart worked as a model for 20 years in Calgary.

 Hart has appeared in several documentaries, including Hitman Hart: Wrestling with Shadows, Surviving the Dungeon: The Legacy of Stu Hart and Hart & Soul: The Hart Family Anthology.
 In 2015 Hart appeared alongside her brother Ross on Shaw TV to speak about their father Stu's hundredth birthday.
 Hart appears in the documentary Hart Still Beating, which is about her brother Smith and nephew Matt.
 Hart is the subject of the 2017 shoot documentary Queen of Harts: The Diana Hart Story.

 Personal life

 Hart met Davey Boy Smith when he was training under her father in 1981.
 They married on October 7, 1984, a day before her 21st birthday.
-The couple had two children together, Harry (born on August 2, 1985) and Georgia (born September 26, 1987).
+The couple had two children together, Harry (born August 2, 1985) and Georgia (born September 26, 1987).
 They remained married until 2000, when the couple filed for divorce, and her son Harry followed his father and mother into professional wrestling.
 At the time of their split in 2000 they were not yet formally divorced, even though they both had begun new relationships with other people.

 Hart has in her autobiography expressed interest in family research.

-In 2015 Hart sold the rights to the British Bulldog wrestling trademark to her son Harry.
+In 2015, Hart sold the rights to the British Bulldog wrestling trademark to her son Harry.